DataCurationNetwork/data-primers/Clinical Trials Data Curation Primer /clinical-trials-data-curation-primer.md

 - Analytic code: This is programming and statistical code(s) used to analyze the data.

 - Codebook: A detailed document that describes how data has been entered and coded to ensure future reusability.
-For an advanced use case of codebook reuse see de Ridder and Beliën’s 2022 article, [The iCRF Generator: Generating interoperable electronic case report forms using online codebooks.] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7291075/)
+For an advanced use case of codebook reuse see de Ridder and Beliën’s 2022 article, [The iCRF Generator: Generating interoperable electronic case report forms using online codebooks.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7291075/)

-[**Summary-level data included in**]
+**Summary-level data included in**

-- Scholarly Outputs: These can be peer-reviewed articles published in academic journals that report on the study and key findings, [preprints] (https://www.ncbi.nlm.nih.gov/pmc/about/nihpreprints/), the study’s analyzable dataset (described above), software, devices or products, or other artifacts.
+- Scholarly Outputs: These can be peer-reviewed articles published in academic journals that report on the study and key findings, [preprints](https://www.ncbi.nlm.nih.gov/pmc/about/nihpreprints/), the study’s analyzable dataset (described above), software, devices or products, or other artifacts.
 Summaries of parts of the analyzable clinical trial data may be included in publications and other outputs.

 - Summaries on trial registry site(s), such as clinicaltrials.gov: Summaries are typically submitted within twelve months of project completion and should use easily understandable language to a lay person (e.g., the general public and research participants).